Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Approach

 \subsection{Network Training}

 \textbf{Data preparation.} To obtain training data diversity, we adopt both VOS and SOD datasets, as described in Section~\ref{cls}.
 As the VOS training dataset, DAVIS 2016~\cite{DAVIS} training set is employed.
-Note that FBMS~\cite{FBMS} has a training set but is not adopted for network training following the common protocol in unsupervised VOS.
+Note that FBMS~\cite{FBMS} also has a training set but is not adopted for network training following the common protocol in unsupervised VOS.
 As the SOD training dataset, DUTS~\cite{DUTS} is adopted.
 We use both DUTS training and test sets as our training dataset.
-The training data are randomly sampled from VOS and SOD samples with a fixed probability of 50\%.
+The training data are randomly sampled from VOS and SOD samples with fixed probabilities of 25\% and 75\%, respectively.

 \textbf{Training details.} During all the training stages, we resize the RGB images, optical flow maps, and segmentation masks to 384$\times$384 resolution.
-We use bicubic interpolation to resize RGB images and flow maps, while the nearest interpolation is used for segmentation masks to sustain the values to either 0 or 1.
+We use bicubic interpolation to resize RGB images and optical flow maps, while the nearest interpolation is used for segmentation masks to sustain the values to either 0 or 1.
 For network optimization, we use cross-entropy loss and the Adam optimizer~\cite{adam}.
-The learning rate is set to 1e-5 without learning the rate decay, and the batch size is set to 8.
+The learning rate is set to 1e-5 without learning the rate decay, and the batch size is set to 16.
 Following existing semi-supervised VOS algorithms, such as STM~\cite{STM}, KMN~\cite{KMN}, CFBI~\cite{CFBI}, and BMVOS~\cite{BMVOS}, we freeze all batch normalization layers~\cite{batchnorm} during training.
+Network training is implemented on two GeForce RTX 2080 Ti GPUs and takes less than 20 hours.